 Victims suffering from concussions may experience headaches, dizziness, vomiting, or lethargy but unless the injury is severe, the most common treatment for concussion is management of pain while the soft tissue of the brain heals itself.

 While concussions are generally regarded as the mildest form of TBI, they can lead to serious long-term conditions if they occur repeatedly.
 In fact, emerging research shows that victims who experience multiple concussions over a lifetime are more likely to develop serious neurological disorders like Parkinson’s Disease.

 Contusions are essentially bruises on the brain.
 The force of an impact caused by a motorcycle accident brain injury can often break blood vessels in or on the brain leading to bleeding.
 Many times these contusions are minor and will heal over time.
 However, sometimes when a contusion is severe it can dramatically increase the pressure inside the skull.
-This pressure is dangers and can lead to secondary brain injury.
+This pressure is dangerous and can lead to secondary brain injury.
 Sometimes surgical procedures are performed to remove the contusion or relieve the pressure on the brain.
 Contusions should not be confused with Hematomas.
 Hematomas are actually blood clots in or on the brain.